 3. Establish consistent two-way dialogue across departments and locations.

 An e-newsletter or a town hall dominated by lectures from senior leaders is not a dialogue.
-Dialogue is a two-way channel where the messages sent are actually received by the intended recipient.
+Dialogue is a two-way channel where the intended recipient actually receives the messages that are sent.

 When employees feel like they can express their ideas and concerns, leaders have unleashed their employees’ creativity and potential to solve problems.
-And when talking with employees, leaders should listen and ask questions to make sure they understand.
+And when talking with employees, leaders should listen and ask questions to ensure they understand.

 4. Give employees a manageable workload and schedule.